-- (a) Upon commencing the preparation of the draft TEIR, the Tribe shall issue a Notice of Preparation to the State Clearinghouse in the State Office of Planning and Research (State Clearinghouse) and to the County for distribution to the public.
+(a) Upon commencing the preparation of the Draft TEIR, the Tribe shall issue a Notice of Preparation to: (i) the State Clearinghouse in the State Office of Planning and Research (State Clearinghouse) for distribution to the public; (ii) the County; and (iii) the California Department of Transportation.
 The Tribe shall also post the Notice of Preparation on its website.
-The Notice of Preparation shall provide all Interested Persons, as defined in section 2.19, with information describing the Project and its potential Significant Effects on the Environment sufficient to enable Interested Persons to make a meaningful response or comment.
-At a minimum, the Notice of Preparation shall include all of the following information: - (1) A description of the Project; - (2) The location of the Project shown on a detailed map, preferably topographical, and on a regional map; and - (3) The probable off-reservation environmental effects of the Project. - (b) The Notice of Preparation shall also inform Interested Persons of the preparation of the draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the Notice of Preparation by the State Clearinghouse and the County.
-The Notice of Preparation shall also request Interested Persons to identify in their comments the off-reservation environmental issues and reasonable mitigation measures that the Tribe will need to have explored in the draft TEIR.
+The Notice of Preparation shall provide all Interested Persons, as defined in section 2.19, with information describing the Project and its potential Significant Effects on the Off-Reservation Environment sufficient to enable Interested Persons to make a meaningful response or comment.
+At a minimum, the Notice of Preparation shall include all of the following information:

+- (1) A description of the Project; - (2) The location of the Project shown on a detailed map, preferably topographical, and on a regional map; and - (3) The probable off-reservation environmental effects of the Project. - (b) The Notice of Preparation shall also inform Interested Persons of the preparation of the Draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the Notice of Preparation by the State Clearinghouse and the County.
+The Notice of Preparation shall also request Interested Persons to identify in their comments the off-reservation environmental issues and reasonable mitigation measures that they believe the Tribe should explore in the Draft TEIR. - (c) Within ten (10) days of issuing its Notice of Preparation, the Tribe shall consult with the California Department of Transportation regarding the Tribe's preparation of a traffic study to assess the Project's potential impacts on the state highway system.